meysius/docs/docker/README.md

 - An object has a kind: Pod, StatefulSet, ReplicaController, Service, etc
 - Each API version defines a different set of object kinds we can use
   - for example v1 has: componentStatus, Endpoints, Namespace, configMap, Event, Pod
-- Pod is an object that runs one or more closely related containers that has to be deployed and operate together
+- Pod is an object that runs one or more closely related containers that has to be deployed and operate together (only used in dev not prod)
+- Deployment is an object that runs (and constantly watches) one or more identical pods (good for dev and prod)
 - Service is an object that sets up networking in a cluster.
 This object could be of four different sub types:
   - ClusterIP
   - NodePort: Exposes a container to the outside world (only good for dev purposes)